 Post Flashpoint & New52:

-A new vision of earth-8 is explored in Multiversity, but still keeping their trademarked similarity to Marvel comics characters.
-In the comic universe, they are characters from the publisher Major comics, readed in several other universes, including earths 4, 10, 16, 23 and 36.
+The new vision of earth-8 explored in Multiversity, added an curious characteristic: In the comic universe, they are characters from the publisher Major comics, readed in several other universes, including earths 4, 10, 16, 23 and 36.
 Curiously there are no publications of Major comics in earth-33.
-The same characters of Major Comics also leads severals franchises of sucessful movies.
+The same characters of Major Comics also leads severals franchises of successful movies.

-Also must be add than a doppelganger of earth-8, earth-7, was introduced in Multiversity.
-Thunderer, the doppelganger of Wundajin, recogniced some of the characters of earth-8 as "they looks like his friends but they are not them".
+Must be noted than a doppelganger of earth-8, earth-7, was also introduced in Multiversity.
+Thunderer, the doppelganger of Wundajin, recogniced some of the characters of earth-8 as people who looked like his friends, but who weren't not them.
 It was stablished than Earth-7 is pretty much similar to Earth-8 in history and inhabitants, but with subtle differences.
 In some way, Earth-7 was an "Essential" (Ultimate) version of "616" (classic) Earth-8.)

 One last task was still pending: they traveled to earth 7 to discover who was the dark force behind the attack.
 After confront the Empty Hand, the heroes were returned to earth 8, warned about the danger than represents for them the inhabitants of earth 33.
 Machinehead, the armored member of the Retaliators joined the extradimensional heroes as a guardian of the multiverse.